TolikPylypchuk/Cineaste/docs/03-02-series-form.md

 'watched' or 'not watched'.
 Here are the possible watch statuses:

 - Not watched, if you haven't started watching the series yet
-- Watching, if you are currenly watching the series or waiting for new seasons
+- Watching, if you are currenly watching the series or waiting for new episodes
-- Watched, if you watched the series in its entirety
+- Watched, if you have watched the series in its entirety
 - Stopped watching, if you decided that the series is not worth your time anymore

 Like watch status, there's more to the release status than simply 'released' or 'not released'.
-Here's the possible release statuses:
+Here are the possible release statuses:

 - Not started